 Educational Leadership

-Students already in education who seek a leadership position would benefit from this master’s degree.
-With the skills taught as part of this curriculum, students can move into leadership roles at their current school, become a program director, or use their education degree in the nonprofit world.
+Students already working in education who want to move into more senior-level positions would benefit from a master’s degree in educational leadership.
+The skills taught as part of this curriculum prepares students to move into leadership roles at their current school, become a program director, or use their education degree in the nonprofit world.

 Educational Technology

 Technology has always been part of classroom instruction.
-So this master’s degree in education is ideal because it updates the knowledge a teacher already has so they can be even more effective.
+This master’s degree in education technology is ideal because it updates the knowledge a teacher already has so they can be even more effective.
 This degree prepares graduates to become anything from administrators who oversee the use of technology in the classroom to special education teachers who use assistive technology with special needs students.

 Special Education